-Hodgkin lymphoma (HL) is a malignancy of the lymphatic system with an incidence of about 3 cases per 100,000 persons per year in developed countries.
-It is estimated that in 2012, a total of 9,060 men and women in the United States were diagnosed with Hodgkin lymphoma and 1,190 died from the disease.
-Over the past 4 decades, advances in radiation therapy and the advent of combination chemotherapy have tripled the cure rate of patients with HL.
+Hodgkin lymphoma is a malignancy of the lymphatic system with an incidence of about 3 cases per 100,000 persons per year in developed countries.
+In 2014 approximately 9,190 new cases of Hodgkin lymphoma will be diagnosed, and 1,180 deaths will occur.
+Over the past 4 decades, advances in radiation therapy and the advent of combination chemotherapy have tripled the cure rate of patients with Hodgkin lymphoma.
 At present, more than 80% of all newly diagnosed patients can expect a normal, disease-free life span.

 The age-specific incidence of the disease is bimodal, with the greatest peak in the third decade of life and a second, smaller peak after the age of 50 years.

-The age-specific incidence of HL differs markedly in various countries.
+The age-specific incidence of Hodgkin lymphoma differs markedly in various countries.
 In Japan, the overall incidence is low, and the early peak is absent.
 In some developing countries, there is a downward shift of the first peak into childhood.

 Location of Lymphadenopathy

-More than 80% of patients with HL present with lymphadenopathy above the diaphragm, often involving the anterior mediastinum; the spleen may be involved in about 30% of patients.
+More than 80% of patients with Hodgkin lymphoma present with lymphadenopathy above the diaphragm, often involving the anterior mediastinum; the spleen may be involved in about 30% of patients.
 Less than 10% to 20% of patients present with lymphadenopathy limited to regions below the diaphragm.
 The commonly involved peripheral lymph nodes are located in the cervical, supraclavicular, and axillary areas; para-aortic pelvic and inguinal areas are involved less frequently.
-Disseminated lymphadenopathy is rare in patients with HL, as is involvement of Waldeyer's ring and occipital, epitrochlear, posterior mediastinal, and mesenteric sites.
+Disseminated lymphadenopathy is rare in patients with Hodgkin lymphoma, as is involvement of Waldeyer's ring and occipital, epitrochlear, posterior mediastinal, and mesenteric sites.

-About 30% of patients experience systemic symptoms.
-They include fever, drenching night sweats, or weight loss (so-called B symptoms) and chronic pruritus.
+About 30% of patients experience systemic symptoms, so-called B symptoms.
+They include fever, drenching night sweats, and weight loss.
 These symptoms occur more frequently in older patients and have a negative impact on prognosis (see section on "Staging and prognosis").

-The initial diagnosis of HL can only be made by biopsy.
+The initial diagnosis of Hodgkin lymphoma can only be made by biopsy.
 Because reactive hyperplastic nodes may be present, multiple biopsies of a suspicious site may be necessary.
 Needle aspiration is inadequate because the architecture of the lymph node is important for diagnosis and histologic subclassification.

 The R-S cell is characterized by its large size and classic binucleated structure with large eosinophilic nucleoli.
 Two antigenic markers are thought to provide diagnostic information: CD30 and CD15.
 These markers are present on R-S cells and their variants but not on background inflammatory cells.
-It is also important to obtain a stain for CD20, since it may be positive in the minority of patients with classic HL.
-The prognostic significance of CD20-positive R-S cells in classic HL is controversial.
+It is also important to obtain a stain for CD20, since it may be positive in the minority of patients with classic Hodgkin lymphoma.
+The prognostic significance of CD20-positive R-S cells in classic Hodgkin lymphoma is controversial.

 Studies have confirmed the B-cell origin of the R-S cell.
 Single-cell polymerase chain reaction (PCR) analysis of classic R-S cells shows a follicular center B-cell origin for these cells with clonally rearranged but crippled V heavy-chain genes, presumably leading to inhibition of apoptosis.
 Also, high levels of the nuclear transcription factor-kappa-B (NF-kB) have been found in R-S cells; these high NF-kB levels may play a role in pathogenesis by interfering with apoptosis.
 A molecular link between R-S cells and tumor cells of mediastinal diffuse large B-cell lymphoma has been recently found in gene-profiling studies.

-As the most common subtype, nodular sclerosis is typically seen in young adults (more commonly in females) who have early-stage supradiaphragmatic presentations.
+As the most common subtype, nodular sclerosis is typically seen in young adults who have early-stage supradiaphragmatic presentations.
 Its distinct features are the presence of (1) broad birefringent bands of collagen that divide the lymphoid tissue into macroscopic nodules and (2) an R-S cell variant, the lacunar cell.

-The World Health Organization (WHO) classification recognizes a new subtype of lymphocyte-rich classic HL that has morphologic similarity to nodular lymphocyte-predominant HL.
-However, the R-S cells have a classic morphology and phenotype (CD30-positive, CD15-positive, and the surrounding lymphocytes are reactive T cells).
-This disease subtype does not show a tendency toward late relapse and should be managed like other classic HL histologies.
+Lymphocyte-rich classic Hodgkin lymphoma has morphologic similarity to NLPHL (see below).
+However, the R-S cells have a classic morphology and phenotype (CD30-positive, CD15-positive, and the surrounding lymphocytes are reactive T cells) and should be managed like other classic Hodgkin lymphoma histologies.

-This is a rare diagnosis, particularly since the advent of antigen marker studies, which led to the recognition that many such cases represented T-cell non-HLs (NHLs).
+This is a rare diagnosis, particularly since the advent of antigen marker studies, which led to the recognition that many such cases represented T-cell non-Hodgkin lymphomas.
 R-S cells are numerous, the cellular background is sparse, and there may be diffuse fibrosis and necrosis.
 Patients usually have advanced-stage disease, extranodal involvement, an aggressive clinical course, and a poor prognosis.

-This is an infrequent form of HL in which few R-S cells or their variants may be identified.
+This is an infrequent form of Hodgkin lymphoma in which few R-S cells or their variants may be identified.
 The cellular background consists primarily of lymphocytes in a nodular or sometimes diffuse pattern.
-The R-S variants express a B-cell phenotype (CD20-positive, CD30-negative, CD15-negative).
-B-cell clonality has also been demonstrated by PCR of the immunoglobulin heavy-chain genes in single R-S variant cells in biopsy material from patients with lymphocyte-predominant HL.
+The R-S variants named lymphocyte-predominant cells express a B-cell phenotype (CD20-positive, CD30-negative, CD15-negative).
+B-cell clonality has also been demonstrated by PCR of the immunoglobulin heavy-chain genes in single R-S variant cells in biopsy material from patients with lymphocyte-predominant Hodgkin lymphoma.

-This finding has led investigators to propose that lymphocyte-predominant HL is a B-cell malignancy with a mature B-cell phenotype, distinct from the other four histologic types of HL.
-Lymphocyte-predominant HL is often clinically localized, is usually treated effectively with irradiation alone at early stages, and may relapse late (a clinical feature reminiscent of low-grade lymphoma).
+This finding has led investigators to propose that lymphocyte-predominant Hodgkin lymphoma is a B-cell malignancy with a mature B-cell phenotype, distinct from the other four histologic types of Hodgkin lymphoma.
+Lymphocyte-predominant Hodgkin lymphoma is often clinically localized, is usually treated effectively with limited-field irradiation alone at early stages, and may relapse late (a clinical feature reminiscent of low-grade non-Hodgkin lymphoma).
 The 15-year disease-specific survival is excellent (> 90%).
 However, the definitive role of these novel markers remains to be proven in large prospective series.